Eating Disorders

 How can I get help?

 Physical diagnosis and treatment is generally undertaken by a GP and/or specialist.
 Also you can access psychological help through your GP who can refer you to a psychologist for counselling which is an important component of your treatment.
-Here at Therapeutic Axis we have an Eating Disorder specialist Melissa Keogh.
+Here at Therapeutic Axis we have an Eating Disorder specialist Evelyn Smith.
 Contact us for an intake and appointment.